Skip to main content

 The advertised price of CMMS software tells you almost nothing about what you will actually pay.
 A platform listed at $50 per user per month can easily cost $100 per user when you factor in implementation fees, training costs, per-asset surcharges, premium support tiers, and annual price escalation clauses.
 For Canadian organizations, add currency exchange risk on top of that.

-This guide breaks down the hidden costs nobody warns you about, provides a TCO calculation framework, and explains why all-inclusive pricing models are gaining traction with organizations tired of surprise bills.
+This guide breaks down the hidden costs nobody warns you about, provides a TCO calculation framework, and explains why transparent pricing is gaining traction with organizations tired of surprise bills.

 The Hidden Costs of CMMS